vcwebio/conteco.image.wrapper/docs/WRAPPER-COMMANDLINE-FLAGS.md

 The second group contains two mutually exclusive flags.

 __`--interactive`__
 Forces the output of `stdout` and `stderr` to be emitted in  original (text) format, i.e. without the ContEco JSON wrapper.
+This can be set as default be setting environment variable CONTECO_INTERACTIVE=true using the __CONTECO_PREENTRYPOINT__ hook.

 __`--container`__
 Forces the output of `stdout` and `stderr` to be emitted with a  ContEco JSON wrapper.